 Set thy heart upon thy work but never its rewards,Geeta

-My sincere request to all budding and contemporary entrepreneurs to read and understand tenets of “Geeta” as life technique and “Dasbodh” by Shri.
+My sincere request to all budding and contemporary entrepreneurs to read and understand tenets of “Geeta” as a life technique and “Dasbodh” by Shri.
 Samarth Ramdas Swami as a management guide.

 - One person whom you admire most?

-I have a list of persons to admire, from my parents, family, colleagues, and friends, all of whom distinctly contributed to my journey and is difficult to choose one from them.
+I have a list of persons to admire, from my parents, family, colleagues, and friends, all of whom distinctly contributed to my journey, and is difficult to choose one from them.
 Even then I admire my wife Mrs. Maithili Bharade most of who have been with me all the time and counted on her words in tricky and tense situations.